zuixjs/zuix-web-starter/source/pages/docs/quick-start/index.md

 ## Managing content

-Included with this web starter you will also find these documentation pages that can be removed by *deleting* content in the `./source/pages/docs` folder.
+Included with this web starter you will also find these documentation pages that can be removed by *deleting* the `./source/pages/docs` folder.
 This can be done also using the `zx` CLI:

 ```shell
 zx wipe-docs
 ```

-Anyway, the documentation is also available online on this web-starter [demo site](https://zuixjs.github.io/zuix-web-starter/).
+The documentation is anyway available online on this web-starter [demo site](https://zuixjs.github.io/zuix-web-starter/).

 ### Adding a new page